jaytimm/google-ngrams-and-r/README.md

 ------------------------------------------------------------------------

-### 4 Filtering historical term-feature matrices
+### 4 Frequency & PPMI

 With historical TFMs in tow, we have two remaining issues:

--   First, feature composition of each matrix is different.
-While differing number of terms is not necessarily problematic, we want term embeddings to be comprised of the same features historically.

 -   Second, our matrices are quite large, and include terms/features that are super infrequent.

-To address the first issue, we limit features to only those that occur in every quarter-century of the full corpus.
 To address the second issue, we limit terms & features to only those that occur within a given frequency range.
 Below, we extract form frequencies from each quarter-century TFM via matrix diagonals.

 ``` r
 freqs_by_gen <- lapply(1:8, function (x)